ruipereirapf/cs50p/README.md

 ## Course Link

-For more details about the course, please visit the [CS50 - Introduction to Computer Science (Python)](https://cs50.harvard.edu/python/2022/) page.
+For more details about the course, please visit the [CS50 - Introduction to Programming with Python](https://cs50.harvard.edu/python/2022/) page.

 ## About the Course

-The CS50 - Introduction to Computer Science (Python) course is designed to introduce students to the world of computer science through Python programming.
-It aims to provide a solid foundation in programming principles and problem-solving skills, preparing students for more advanced coursework in computer science.
+The CS50 - Introduction to Programming with Python course is designed to teach students the basics of programming through Python.
+It aims to provide a solid foundation in programming fundamentals, empowering students to solve problems and develop software using Python.

 ## Repository Purpose